huggingface/blog/quanto-diffusers.md

 For a detailed introduction to Quanto, please refer to [this post](https://huggingface.co/blog/quanto-introduction).
 In short, Quanto is a quantization toolkit built on PyTorch.
 It's part of [Hugging Face Optimum](https://github.com/huggingface/optimum), a set of tools for hardware optimization.

+Model quantization is a popular tool among LLM practitioners, but not so much with diffusion models.
+Quanto can help bridge this gap and provide memory savings with little or no quality degradation.

 For benchmarking purposes, we use an H100 GPU with the following environment:

 - CUDA 12.2